 The review concluded that 8 out of Gatwick’s 9 routes were fully compliant and were approved.

 One route however (Route 4/ 26 LAM) required some work to make it more accurate and fully compliant.
-The review also stated that two other routes – Route 2/08 SFD – an easterly route which turns south past East Grinstead and Route 5/08CLN – an easterly route which heads straight out – needed slight modification in order to increase the accuracy of the aircraft tracks.
-More details about Gatwick Airport Limited’s work to progress these changes are given on the airport’s website.
+More details about Gatwick Airport Limited’s work to progress these changes are given on the airport’s airspace blog.

 Night Noise Restrictions

 The Government has imposed restrictions on night flights at Gatwick for many years.
 The Department for Transport (DfT) is responsible for defining these restrictions which are based on movements and quota count (QC).
 QC is a classification based on certified noise levels which allocates a certain amount of points (0-16) to an aircraft – the louder the aircraft, the higher its QC.
 The loudest aircraft types (QC8, QC16) are prohibited from operating during the night period (23:00 – 07:00) and QC4 aircraft may not be scheduled to operate during this time.

 During the night quota period between 23:30 and 06:00 the airport may facilitate a set number movements and quota count.
 The restrictions are divided into summer and winter seasons, which are in turn linked to daylight savings (BST/GMT).
 Gatwick Airport has an allowance of 11,200 movements and 5,150 QC in summer, and 3,250 movements and 1,785 QC in winter.
 These limits are designed to encourage the use of the quietest aircraft types within a limited number of movements.